amarasovic/amarasovic.github.io/contact/index.md

 <summary markdown="span"><b>Can I be your TA?</b> [Click to expand!]</summary>

 Please apply here: <a>https://ta.cs.utah.edu</a>.
-I typically do not respond to email updates seeking TA-ship or asking me to review your application because I have all necessary information on our portal.
-I submit my preferences for TAs considering many factors beyond what you can control.
-I actually don’t have a final say in who is assigned to me, but so far, my preferences have been taken into account.
+I typically do not respond to email updates seeking TA-ship or asking me to review your application because I have all necessary information in our portal.
+I actually don't have a final say in who is assigned to me, but so far, my preferences have been taken into account.

 <span style="color:#EA3C17;"><strong>Please do not come to my office asking for TA-ship.</span></strong> Appreciate your understanding.